 Many wild & varied marine animals inhabit the waters along the coast.
 One can see dolphins, killer whales, grey whales, sea turtles, humpback whales, & other extraordinary species in our waters.
-Naturalists, biologists, whale watchers, & beachcombers travel here from afar to enjoy the super natural wonders of B.C.’s stunning coast lines and oceans.
+Naturalists, biologists, whale watchers, & beachcombers travel here from afar to enjoy the supernatural wonders of Vancouver Island’s stunning coastlines and oceans.

-Divers throng to revel in our clear, luxuriant underwater wonderland, with its fascinating plant & animal life.
+Divers are amazed by our clear, luxuriant underwater wonderland, with its fascinating plant & animal life.
 Recognized as one of the world’s great dive destinations!
-The waters along our coast contain life giving nutrients that sustain a vast array of marine life.
+The waters along our coast contain life-giving nutrients that sustain a vast array of marine life.
 Our seas are filled with spectacular color & character, its quite amazing.
 You can get acquainted with the ocean by visiting any beach and exploring the life within its tidal pools.

 Almost half the spider species known to Canada are found in the Pacific Northwest.
 Spiders are ferocious creatures living within a matriarchal society.
 Ruled by females, males are sometimes little more than just a meal!
 I have always enjoyed learning about our fascinating spiders.
 Studies of these creatures have mostly been conducted by a few dedicated amateurs.
 Recently, a team from the Museum of BC has been investigating our spiders to learn more about them and their interesting habits.

 Snails and slugs inhabit most parts of the coast: from alpine meadows to coniferous forests, and from river lowlands to urban parks & gardens.
 They are members of the animal group known as gastropods.